googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 The google-cloud-error_reporting gem provides a Rack Middleware class that can easily integrate with Rack based application frameworks, such as Rails and Sinatra.
-When enabled, it automatically gathers application exceptions from requests and submit the information to the Stackdriver Error Reporting service.
+When enabled, it automatically gathers application exceptions from requests and submits the information to the Stackdriver Error Reporting service.
 On top of that, the google-cloud-error_reporting also implements a Railtie class that automatically enables the Rack Middleware in Rails applications when used.

 ### Rails Integration